microsoft/finops-toolkit/docs-mslearn/framework/quantify/budgeting.md

 ## Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see to the [Budget management](https://www.finops.org/framework/capabilities/budget-management) article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see to the [Budgeting](https://www.finops.org/framework/capabilities/budgeting) article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel: